 “How to speed up the ordering process, reduce errors and grow our business?”

-An electric switch manufacturer in Europe was puzzled, facing several major obstacles:
+Meljac, a high-end electric switch manufacturer in Europe was challenged, facing several major obstacles:

 - Due to a large number of complex business rules, distributors were taking mistaken orders that didn’t fit in the switch back enclosure or weren’t even manufacturable.